-Recently updated on March 27th, 2024 at 03:32 am
+Recently updated on September 29th, 2024 at 05:14 am

-MTN Bush Fire is coming up and we thought, while you’re shaking your tailfeather during one of Africa’ largest music festivals, why not indulge your taste buds with this quick list of food to try!
+MTN Bush Fire is coming up and we thought, while you’re shaking your tail-feather during one of Africa’ largest music festivals, why not indulge your taste buds with this quick list of food to try!

 If you didn’t know already, eSwatini (formerly Swaziland) is a small nation found within South Africa and next door to Mozambique.
 Because of this, its cuisine is highly influenced by both nations – but don’t worry – this list is diving into the genuine traditional Swati meals.